scephiro/arke-heuristics-knowledgebase/README.md

 # 🧠 Reasoning Vault

-> A personal archive of algorithmic decision-making, heuristics, and strategy patterns — built for clarity, not code.
+> A personal archive of algorithmic decision-making, heuristics, and strategy patterns.
+Built for clarity through code.

 ---

 ## 📌 What This Is

-This project is a **structured knowledge base** that captures how I think through algorithmic problems — not just how to solve them.
+This project is a **structured knowledge base** that captures possible ways through algorithmic problems.

 Rather than focusing on raw code or platform solutions, this vault documents: